arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 	- Sign up for a [Free Trial](http://aka.ms/watk-freetrial).
 	- If you are a Visual Studio Professional, Test Professional, Premium or Ultimate with MSDN or MSDN Platforms subscriber, activate your [MSDN benefit](http://aka.ms/watk-msdn) now to start developing and testing on Windows Azure.
 	- [BizSpark](http://aka.ms/watk-bizspark) members automatically receive the Windows Azure benefit through their Visual Studio Ultimate with MSDN subscriptions.
-	- Members of the [Microsoft Partner Network](http://aka.ms/watk-mpn) Cloud Essentials program receive monthly credits of Windows Azure at no charge.
+	- Members of the [Microsoft Partner Network](http://aka.ms/watk-mpn) Cloud Essentials program receive monthly Windows Azure credits at no charge.

 [1]: http://www.microsoft.com/visualstudio/
 [2]: http://www.microsoft.com/windowsazure/sdk/

 <a name="Setup" />
 ### Setup ###
-In order to run the exercises in this hands-on lab you need to set up your environment first.
+In order to run the exercises in this hands-on lab, you will need to set up your environment first.

 1. Open a Windows Explorer window and browse to the lab's **Source** folder.
 1. Right-click on **Setup.cmd** and select Run as Administrator to launch the setup process that will configure your environment and install the Visual Studio code snippets for this lab.